 Studio photographers will appreciate that the Nikon D850 (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D850 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 6D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 6D vs Nikon D850

 So what is the bottom line?
 Is there a clear favorite between the Canon 6D and the Nikon D850?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 6D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More compact: Is smaller (145x111mm vs 146x124mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 235g or 23 percent) and hence easier to carry around.